adityajain407/oscillator-beat-generator/README.md

 # Oscillator Beat Generator
-Oscillator Beat Generator is a guitar/bass effects pedal designed to generate rhythmic amplitude patterns by combining a microcontroller-driven Euclidean rhythm engine with analog signal control circuitry.
-While the concept takes inspiration from the HY-ESG software effect, this project reimagines it as a standalone hardware pedal, replacing digital envelopes with a fully analog envelope generator and voltage-controlled amplifier (VCA).
+The Oscillator Beat Generator is a guitar and bass effects pedal that creates rhythmic amplitude patterns.
+It combines a microcontroller-driven Euclidean rhythm engine with analog signal control circuitry.
+While the idea takes inspiration from the HY-ESG software effect, this project turns it into a standalone hardware pedal.
+It replaces digital envelopes with a fully analog envelope generator and voltage-controlled amplifier (VCA).

-At its core, the pedal uses a microcontroller-based sequencer to calculate and output rhythmically distributed trigger signals.
-An Arduino Nano is used for this purpose, selected primarily for convenience and availability.
-The timing and pattern logic are handled digitally, while the shaping and modulation of the audio signal remain strictly analog, resulting in a responsive and musically expressive output.
+The pedal uses a microcontroller-based sequencer to calculate and output rhythmically distributed trigger signals.
+An Arduino Nano serves this purpose, mainly chosen for its convenience and availability.
+The timing and pattern logic are managed digitally, but audio signal shaping and modulation stay strictly analog.
+This design leads to a responsive and musically expressive output.

 User Controls and Inputs

-The Oscillator Beat Generator features seven adjustable controls that allow detailed manipulation of rhythmic behavior:
+The Oscillator Beat Generator has seven adjustable controls for detailed manipulation of rhythmic behavior:

-Power / Bypass Switch
-Activates or disengages the effect.
-Tap Sync Button
+- **Power / Bypass Switch**: Turns the effect on or off.
-Allows the user to manually define tempo; the rhythm engine locks directly to this input.
+- **Tap Sync Button**: Lets the user set the tempo manually; the rhythm engine syncs directly to this input.
-Envelope Rise Control
-Adjusts how quickly the amplitude increases when a step is triggered.
+- **Envelope Rise Control**: Changes how fast the amplitude grows when a step is triggered.
-Envelope Fall Control
-Sets the decay time after each triggered step.
+- **Envelope Fall Control**: Adjusts the decay time after each triggered step.
-Cycle Length
-Determines the total number of steps that make up a single rhythmic loop.
+- **Cycle Length**: Sets the total number of steps in a single rhythmic loop.
-Active Beats
-Specifies how many steps within the loop produce an output.
+- **Active Beats**: Defines how many steps within the loop produce an output.
-Pattern Shift
-Offsets the rhythm within the loop, changing the groove without altering its structure.
+- **Pattern Shift**: Moves the rhythm within the loop, altering the groove without changing its structure.

 Concept Summary

-By merging algorithmic rhythm generation with analog dynamics processing, the Oscillator Beat Generator enables complex, tempo-synced rhythmic modulation that transforms continuous instrument signals into evolving, beat-driven textures.
-The pedal is intended to function as a creative tool for rhythmic experimentation, bridging the gap between electronic sequencing techniques and traditional instrument effects.
+By blending algorithmic rhythm generation with analog dynamics processing, the Oscillator Beat Generator offers complex, tempo-synced rhythmic modulation.
+It changes continuous instrument signals into evolving, beat-driven textures.
+The pedal aims to be a creative tool for rhythmic experimentation, connecting electronic sequencing techniques with traditional instrument effects.
 ### Pictures!

 ![3D Render](3d_render.png)